|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Some classic toppings include regular or mini marshmallows or a big spoonful of Marshmallow Creme or Fluff.
-Or top it off with freshly whipped cream or whipped topping.
+A steaming cup of hot chocolate is not complete without an indulgent finishing touch.
+Classic toppings include regular or mini marshmallows or a big spoonful of marshmallow creme or fluff.
+You can also top it off with freshly whipped cream or whipped topping.

-Hot chocolate is also quite versatile and there are lots of ways to make it your own or take it over the top.
-Check out the variations below the basic recipe.
-Make it richer, add some spices, or add some mint liqueurs to the grown-up grasshopper version.
+Hot chocolate is also quite versatile, and there are lots of ways to make it your own or take it over the top.
+The most popular variations can make it richer, add some spice, or spike it with mint and chocolate liqueurs.

 - 2 ounces (2 squares) unsweetened chocolate

-- Optional: marshmallow creme, Fluff or whipped cream
+- Garnish: marshmallow creme or fluff, or whipped cream

-Place chocolate, sugar, milk, and salt in a 2-quart saucepan over medium-low heat.
-Heat, stirring, until chocolate melts and the mixture is well blended.
+In a 2-quart saucepan, place the chocolate, sugar, milk, and salt.
+Over medium-low heat, stir until the chocolate melts and the mixture is well blended.

-Stir in the vanilla; pour the hot chocolate into mugs and top with a spoonful of marshmallow or whipped cream, if desired.
+Pour the hot chocolate into mugs and top with a spoonful of marshmallow creme or whipped cream, if desired.

-- Rich Hot Chocolate: replace 1 to 1 1/2 cups of the whole milk with half-and-half or light cream.
+- Create a richer hot chocolate by replacing 1 to 1 1/2 cups of the whole milk with half-and-half or light cream.

-- Spiced Mexican Hot Chocolate: add 3/4 teaspoon of ground cinnamon and a dash of ancho chili powder.
+- Make spiced Mexican hot chocolate with the addition of 3/4 teaspoon of ground cinnamon and a dash of ancho chili powder.
 Add a cinnamon stick to each cup and top with a dollop of whipped cream.

-- Mocha Hot Chocolate: add 2 tablespoons of instant espresso powder to the saucepan along with the chocolate, sugar, milk, and salt.
+- Add 2 tablespoons of instant espresso powder to the saucepan along with the chocolate, sugar, milk, and salt to create mocha hot chocolate.